Asteryx21/project_kappa/README.md

 - React native maps load data from database
 - Overlay when you click map markers
 - Map sections is complete (user can upload a reported area).
+- Completed calendar functionality.

+## Issues / to be done:

+- Dynamicly fetch images on require() tag on the Maps reported areas.